 F5 does not recommend making configuration changes to objects in any partition managed by a BIG-IP Controller via any other means (for example, the configuration utility, TMOS, or by syncing configuration from another device or service group).
 Doing so may result in disruption of service or unexpected behavior.

 If you use tunnels to connect your BIG-IP device(s) to the Cluster network, you should disable config sync for tunnels.

 Notice for Kubernetes and OpenShift users¶

-The Container Connector for Kubernetes and OpenShift uses FDB entries and ARP records to identify the Cluster resources associated with BIG-IP Nodes.
-Because BIG-IP config sync doesn’t include FDB entries or ARP records, F5 does not recommend using automatic configuration sync when managing a BIG-IP HA pair or cluster with the BIG-IP Controller.
+CIS uses FDB entries and ARP records to identify the Cluster resources associated with BIG-IP Nodes.
+Because BIG-IP config-sync doesn’t include FDB entries or ARP records, F5 does not recommend using automatic configuration sync when managing a BIG-IP HA pair or cluster with the BIG-IP Controller.

-The length of time for the service interruption will be, at minumum, the length of the
+The length of time for the service interruption will be the default –node-poll-interval setting; 30 seconds.
+The –node-poll-interval setting is not currently configurable.

 If you choose to deploy one BIG-IP Controller instance and manually sync configurations to the standby device, be sure to always sync from the BIG-IP device managed by the BIG-IP Controller to the other device(s) in the group.

 All virtual servers created by the Container Connectors use BIG-IP Automap SNAT by default.
 This feature lets you map origin IP addresses – for example, the flannel or OpenShift SDN